ggordham/ora-presentations/tune-tips-MOUG/README.md

 # tune-tips-MOUG
-Scripts from the Midwest Oracle User Group (MOUG) metting August 2022
+Scripts from the Midwest Oracle User Group (MOUG) metting September 23, 2022

 These scripts are mostly based on examples from the Oracle example github repository: https://github.com/oracle/oracle-db-examples